MaartenGr/BERTopic/docs/getting_started/hierarchicaltopics/hierarchicaltopics.md

 </div>
 <br>

 In BERTopic, we can approximate this potential hierarchy by making use of our topic-term matrix (c-TF-IDF matrix).
 This matrix contains information about the importance of every word in every topic and makes for a nice numerical representation of our topics.
 The smaller the distance between two c-TF-IDF representations, the more similar we assume they are.
 In practice, this process of merging topics is done through the hierarchical clustering capabilities of `scipy` (see [here](https://docs.scipy.org/doc/scipy/reference/cluster.hierarchy.html)).
 It allows for several linkage methods through which we can approximate our topic hierarchy.
-As a default, we are using the [ward](https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.ward.html#scipy.cluster.hierarchy.ward) but many others are availabe.
+As a default, we are using the [ward](https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.ward.html#scipy.cluster.hierarchy.ward) but many others are available.

 Whenever we merge two topics, we can calculate the c-TF-IDF representation of these two merged by summing their bag-of-words representation.
 We assume that two sets of topics are merged and that all others are kept the same, regardless of their location in the hierarchy.
 This helps us isolate the potential effect of merging sets of topics.
 As a result, we can see the topic representation at each level in the tree.